timedomain-tech/ACE_phonemes/README.md

         - **phon_class** contains all phonemes, **head** is consonant and **tail** is vowel
 - ***cmudict.rep***: This file contains English pronouncing dictionary, ref: http://www.speech.cs.cmu.edu/cgi-bin/cmudict

+## G2P (Grapheme-to-Phoneme)

+- **Chinese and Japanese:** Phonemes are directly retrieved from the `all_plan.json` lookup table.
+- **English:** Phonemes are obtained using a combination of the CMUDict lookup table and G2P model predictions.
+- **Spanish:** Phonemes are predicted using a G2P model.
+    - Training data is based on IPA-Dict and [CharsiuG2P Dict](https://github.com/lingjzhu/CharsiuG2P/tree/main/dicts).
+    - Minor adjustments have been made to better align with Mexican Spanish pronunciation.
+    - For detailed information, refer to `/resource/references`.

 ## Usage

 The `main.py` file contains basic use cases: